fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 ## What is Fano CLI?

 Fano Framework allows many its core functionalities to be configured or replaced with different implementation.
 This has drawback.
-You need many boilerplate code to create a single project.
+You need many boilerplate codes to create a single project.

 [Fano CLI](https://github.com/fanoframework/fano-cli) is command line application to help scaffolding [Fano Framework](https://github.com/fanoframework/fano) web application project.
 It helps tedious tasks such as